 Jean Elexis Pyrah, 99, of Carey, was born January 15, 1920, in Arco, Idaho, to John Sterling Hurst and Effie Perry.
 Her mother died when she was six years old, and she and her two younger sisters, Cleone and Nina, were then raised by a handful of relatives who moved them from family to family until they graduated from high school.
 Jean attended grade school in Fish Creek, Ashton, and Caldwell and graduated from Carey High School.

-To send flowers in memory of Jean Elexis Pyrah, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Jean Elexis Pyrah, please visit our Heartfelt Sympathies Store.

 The high school years were a joy to her as she participated on the paper staff, played a piccolo in the band and rooted for the athletic teams as a cheerleader.
 During her high school years she worked at the Carey Telephone Office and in a café to earn money to help support her younger sisters who were often times living in separate places with different relatives.
 She graduated from high school in May of 1938 and the following month married Allen Wayne Pyrah on June 2, in the Salt Lake L.D.S. temple.

 The young couple spent the next forty-two years farming in Carey and raising their seven children.
 Jean was very determined that her children would have a better life than what she had experienced and dedicated her entire life to supporting and loving her children, and her children’s families.
 She was very proud of her family and made an effort to attend most of their athletic contests, their plays and music recitals.
 She was always one of the best fans on the football sidelines.

 She extended her love to many other children in the Carey valley, serving as a president and teacher in the church primary and serving in the stake Relief Society organization.
 She was also a ward librarian and spent ten years working at the Boise, Idaho Temple.